Introduction to offshore foundations: a Dieseko Group strategic pillar.

 It is precisely at the project level where we are in constant dialogue with large contractors to jointly develop tailor-made solutions for the challenge of delivering reliably, safely and on time.
 The vibratory-driving method represents a suitable alternative installation technique.
 The execution reveals clear advantages comparing to the conventional impact hammering.
 Both, the noise emission and the installation time can be decreased.

-We strive to work with out clients at project level, so that our engineers can work on a tailor-made solutions that meet the project requirements and that are delivered on time.
+Added: We strive to work with our clients at project level, so that our engineers can work on a tailor-made solutions that meet the project requirements and that are delivered on time.
 A good example of this type of cooperative client-supplier relationship is the GIANT that was developed and built for Saipem.
 It offers 2000kgm of power!
 Our commitment was: safety first, eliminate risk, innovate yet offer a reliable solutions.

 Certification & Staff